gonmf/dakilang/README.md

 Switching to interactive mode is always performed only after every consulted file is interpreted, in order.

-The commands `-h`, `-v` and `-d` are also available to show instructions, the program version, and activate debug mode.
-All commands have their long form counterparts: `--consult`, `--interactive`, `--help`, `--version` and `--debug`.
-Debug mode shows extra debug messages and disables some performance improvements.
+The full list of command line options are:

+- `-h`, `--help` - Print out the program manual and exit
+- `-v`, `--version` - Print out the program name and version, and exit
+- `-c F`, `--consult F` - Read file with path F and interpret each line
+- `-i`, `--interactive` - Activate interactive mode after finishing consulting all files
+- `-d`, `--debug` - Activate debug mode, which shows extra output and disables some performance improvements
+- `-t N`, `--time N` - Changes the default query timeout time; N is a floating point value in seconds

 ## TODO - Planned features or improvements